 Business as usual, or is it?
 Recent reports find that 27 million Americans are starting or running new businesses.
 You may not think entrepreneurship is an attractive career option for you or you may be wondering where you would find the capital to undertake such an endeavor.
-With $7.4 trillion dollars in IRA’s, your retirement account could be the answer!
+With an estimated $11 trillion dollars in IRA’s (in 2019), your retirement account could be the answer!

 The IRS restricts only a few specific investment asset types.
 These investments include collectibles, life insurance, S-Corporation stock and investment transactions with disqualified persons.
 Self-Directed IRAs CAN invest in corporations, LLCs and LPs.
 But is it really that simple?
 The answer is YES and NO!